Mustafa Kamil Pasha: Early life and education

 Kamil was born in Cairo in 1874.
 His father was an engineer who first worked for the Egyptian army and then for the civil institutions.
 He was a graduate of the Khidiwiyya high school in Cairo.
-He was trained as a lawyer at the French law school in Cairo and at the Law Faculty at the University of Toulouse in France.
+He was trained as a lawyer at the French law school in Cairo and at the Toulouse School of Law in France.
 In January 1893, as a university student Kamil first became famous when he led a group of students who destroyed the offices of the newspaper Al Muqattam which supported the British occupation of Egypt.
 As a passionate nationalist, he supported Egypt's khedive, Abbas Hilmi II, who strongly opposed the British occupation.
 A protegee of Abbas Hilmi, whom he first met in 1892, it was the khedive who paid for Kamil to be educated in Toulouse.
 The American historian Michael Laffan described Kamil as "...a spellbinding orator, tireless traveller, prolific writer and charismatic personality".
 Kamil befriended the French Orientalist François Deloncle who promised to introduce him to French politicians, but instead gave him the job as his secretary, causing him to quit in disgust.